Analyzing Drinking Games

 Losers should be punished more

 The amount you drink must be a pre-defined constant.
-This means no “sips” or “seconds” or “gulps”.
-A cup is filled with a quantity of liquid, and that cup must be finished completely.
+This means no “sips”, “seconds”, “drinks” or “gulps”.
+A cup should be filled with a quantity of liquid, and that cup must be finished completely before the game continues.
 The point of a drinking game is to force drinking when one would rather not.
-If you give players control over how much they can drink, you inevitably will have someone lift their cup to drink for 10 seconds and the level of liquid remains the same before and after.
+If you give players control over how much they can drink, you always end up with 10 second drinks consuming absolutely no alcohol.

 Luck and Skill